Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 		* not a thing they have done historically, but the humanitarian crisis is really bad
 	* *What is the population number, how are you arranging for the transportation of them into the country
 		* Details still being worked out, will come to DoD to make sure they are on the same page
-	* *Refugees to EU, New Zealand, and Australia, how are the refugees being split?
+	* *Refugees to EU, New Zealand, Canada, and Australia, how are the refugees being split?
 		* At this moment they have agreed to that, but it is still an open discussion
 	* *Where are you putting them and keeping them safe
 		* still working out the details